wookey-project/ewok-kernel/doc/syscalls/sys_ipc.rst

 (more than 2).
 Be careful when designing your IPC automaton!

 Note that IPC are half-duplex.
-For example, if task *A* can send messages to task *B*, the reciprocity is not true and task *B* may have no permission to send any message to *A*.
+For example, if task *A* can send messages to task *B*, the reciprocity is not always true and task *B* may have no permission to send any message to *A*.

 Prerequisites